European Commission: José Manuel Barroso (2004–2014)

 Lisbon also combined the posts of European Commissioner for External Relations with the council's High Representative for the Common Foreign and Security Policy.
-This post, also a Vice-president of the Commission, would chair the Council of the European Union's foreign affairs meetings as well as the commission's external relations duties.
-The treaty further provides that the most recent European elections should be "taken into account" when appointing the President of the European Commission, and although they are still proposed by the European Council; the European Parliament "elects" candidates to the office, rather than "approves" them as under the Treaty of Nice.
+This post, also a vice-president of the Commission, would chair the Council of the European Union's foreign affairs meetings as well as the commission's external relations duties.
+The treaty further provides that the most recent European elections should be "taken into account" when appointing the president of the European Commission, and although they are still proposed by the European Council; the European Parliament "elects" candidates to the office, rather than "approves" them as under the Treaty of Nice.

 The Barroso Commission is, in reaction to Euroscepticism, said to have toned down enforcement to increase integration.

-Jean-Claude Juncker
+Jean-Claude Juncker (2014–2019)

-In 2014, Jean-Claude Juncker became President of the European Commission.
+In 2014, Jean-Claude Juncker became President of the European Commission after campaigning as the candidate of the European People's Party (EPP).
+He was in office from 1 November 2014 to 30 November 2019.

-Juncker appointed his previous campaign director and head of the transition team, Martin Selmayr, as his chief of cabinet.
-During the Juncker presidency Selmayr has been described as "the most powerful EU chief of staff ever."
+Under the Juncker Commission, the EU General Data Protection Regulation was passed.
+The Commission co-developed the law, culminating in a trilogue proposal between the Commission, Parliament, and Council on 15 December 2015.
+The GDPR entered into force on 24 May 2016.
+The Commission abolished retail telephone and mobile data roaming charges in the member states and some others (Roam Like At Home).